What happens on your first visit?

 You will need to check in with Linda or Joe and fill out a release form that states you understand and have read the posted safety rules.
 Children are welcome.
 Many like to participate in the herding lessons or feeding the animals, but children must be supervised at all times.
 Joe or Linda will ask you about your dog to determine what type of stock would be best for its first time here at Ewe-topia.

-After signing up, you can run your dog in the dog park for a while.
-We recommend that you put the dog in the car or sit away from the excitement of the ongoing lessons before your dog's initial turn so he/she gets a chance to rest.
-However, if your dog is apprehensive, then it is good that he watches to get interested.
+We recommend that you put the dog in the car or sit away from the excitement of the ongoing lessons before your dog’s initial turn so he/she gets a chance to rest.
+However, if your dog is apprehensive, then it is good that he watches a few lessons before his turn to get interested.

 Don’t worry!
 A qualified instructor will show you the ropes.
 With your dog on leash, an instructor will take you and your dog into the arena for its first lesson on livestock.
 Typically you have three sheep or five ducks depending on what is best for the dog.
 When the instructor tells you to, you let the dog off the leash.
 The instructor will work with your dog and the livestock as you encourage it to herd by circling the stock.
 A long thin PVC pipe or bamboo pole may be used by the instructor as a crook to guide the dog to change directions and protect the livestock.
 For dogs that are overly aggressive on the stock, the instructor will safely and firmly correct them so the dog does not hurt the stock or learn inappropriate behavior.
 Remember, herding is the humane treatment of stock to move it in a controlled manner.